scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Targeting a beast or willing creature you permanently alter their form, only ending when _Restoration_ has been cast on them.
-Make a spellcasting roll, on success the creature gains the _Nightmare_ template and increases their max wounds by 1 for every critical rolled.
+Targeting a beast or willing creature you permanently alter their form.
+Make a spellcasting roll.
+On success the creature gains the _Nightmare_ template and increases their max wounds by 1 for every critical rolled.
+The spell can be undone by casting _Restoration_ on the creature.

 Their max wounds increase by 1 for every level cast above 6th.

 > #### Nightmare Template
 > - **Bonus Action Points:** 4
 > - **Bonus Stats:** +1 strength, +1 stamina
-> - **Bonus Proficiencies:** +2 proficiency with strength/Stamina saves, +3 proficiency with unarmed attacks
+> - **Bonus Proficiencies:** +2 proficiency with strength/stamina saves, +3 proficiency with unarmed attacks
 > - **Bonus Wounds:** -
 > ___
 > ##### Additional Effects
-> At night this creature turns feral, actively seeking out and attacking nearby creatures.
+> At night this creature turns feral, actively hunting and attacking nearby creatures.
 After killing a creature they will drink their blood for the remainder of the night.
 >
-> **Feral Form.** Their normal unarmed attacks are replaced with deadly claws costing 5 AP, dealing 1 wound in slashing and 2 wound dice in death damage.
-They gain a Bite attack costing 7 AP, dealing 1 wound in piercing and 3 wound dice in death damage.
+> **Feral Form.** Their normal unarmed attacks are replaced with deadly claws and fangs.
+Attacking with their claws takes 5 AP and deals 1 wound in slashing damage and 2 wound dice in death damage.
+Attacking with their fangs takes 7 AP and deals 1 wound in piercing damage and 3 wound dice in death damage.
 All attacks are strength based.
 >
-> **Mordiggians Hunger.** Dealing death damage causes this creature to regenerate 1 wound.
-Not being able to feed at night reduces this creatures max wounds by 1 until they feed.
+> **Mordiggians Hunger.** Dealing death with their claws or fangs causes this creature to heal 1 wound.
+Not being able to feed at night reduces this creatures max wounds by 1, regaining all wounds lost this way on their next feeding.